danielmadu/goexpose/README.md

  ## How to install

-You can compile running `bo build .`
+You can compile running `go build .`

 ## Example